bgallie/tnt2/README.md

       -a, --useASCII85     use ASCII85 encoding
       -p, --usePem         use PEM encoding.

-## Global Flags:
+### Global Flags:
           --config string        config file (default is $HOME/.tnt2.yaml) -i, --inputFile string     Name of the plaintext file to encrypt/decrypt. (default "-") -o, --outputFile string    Name of the file containing the encrypted/decrypted plaintext.
+      -f, --proformafile string  the file name containing the proforma machine to use.

-# decode
+## decode
 Decode a file encoded by the TNT2 Infinite (with respect to the plaintext) Key Encryption System.
-## Usage:
+### Usage:
   tnt2 decode [flags]

-## Flags:
+### Flags:

       -h, --help   help for decode

-## Global Flags:
+### Global Flags:
           --config string         config file (default is $HOME/.tnt2.yaml) -i, --inputFile string      Name of the plaintext file to encrypt/decrypt. (default "-") -o, --outputFile string     Name of the file containing the encrypted/decrypted plaintext.
+      -f, --proformafile string   the file name containing the proforma machine to use.

-# version
+## version
 Display version and detailed build information for tnt2.
-## Usage:
+### Usage:
   tnt2 version [flags]

-## Flags:
+### Flags:

       -h, --help   help for version

-## Global Flags:
-          --config string         config file (default is $HOME/.tnt2.yaml) -i, --inputFile string      Name of the plaintext file to encrypt/decrypt. (default "-") -o, --outputFile string     Name of the file containing the encrypted/decrypted plaintext.
-      -f, --proformafile string   the file name containing the proforma machine to use instead of the builtin proforma machine.

 # Secret Key